Zugbrain/soft-reserve-helper/README.md

 ./soft-reserve-helper.sh
 ```

-This will generate a file called `sr.txt` in the same directory.
-From there, you can copy+paste it to the discord thread (this also conveniently negates the need to lock the thread).
-Make sure to copy the entire file's contents, including the "```" at the beginning and end.
+This will generate a clean list of SRs in a file called `sr.txt` (located in the same directory).
+From there, you can copy+paste it to the Discord thread (this also conveniently negates the need to lock the thread).
+Make sure to copy the entire file's contents, including the "```" at the beginning and end, so that Discord will recognize it as a code block and preserve spacing.

 You can search SRs with the following command - just replace `term` with your search term.
 This is case-insensitive.
 ```sh